Soft Snickerdoodle Cookies

 This post may contain affiliate links which won’t change your price but will share a commission.

 These are the BEST Soft Snickerdoodle Cookies.
 Start with a sugar cookie base, add cinnamon, and skip the icing.
 So soft and chewy, and perfect for the holidays!

 Tis the season for Holiday Cookie Platters!
 We love including Soft and Chewy Gingersnap Cookies, Frosted Sugar Cookie Bars, Peppermint Mocha Cookies, and some Easy Homemade Toffee!

 This Snickerdoodle recipe was created by adapting my Easy Cut Out Sugar Cookies, which is actually my mom’s recipe.
 With a simple sugar cookie base, the addition of cinnamon is the key for creating snickerdoodles.
 I also roll the cookie balls in a sugar and cinnamon mixture, which gives them that lovely speckled look.

-- Roll the cookie balls in a mixture of sugar and cinnamon.
+Add cinnamon and sugar.
+Roll the cookie balls in a mixture of sugar and cinnamon.

 Freezing Tip – Freeze in airtight container plus freezer bag, for up to three months.

 Kitchen Tools used for this recipe: (Affiliate Links)

 Make these cookies next: Best Ever Peanut Butter Cookies